Product: PGC1 alpha Antibody

 Figure 6 Thiamine (THI) supplementation modulates energy metabolism disturbance induced by lipopolysaccharide (LPS) in RECs.
 (A) ATP content for different treatments.
 (B) The expression of AMPKα1, AMPKα2, SIRT1, and PGC1α genes with different treatments.
 (C) Representative Western blots for AMPKα, phosphorylated AMPKα (p-AMPKα), SIRT1, and PGC1α protein levels with different treatments.
 (D–G) Immunoblotting and measurement of intensity.
 Protein levels were normalized to the respective abundance of β-actin.
 Data are presented as means ± SEM (standard error of the mean), n = 3/group (results representative of at least three independent experiments); CON group, no added LPS or THI; THI group, 5 μg/mL THI; LPS group, 5 μg/mL LPS; LPTH group, 5 μg/mL THI and 5 μg/mL LPS. * denotes p < 0.05, significant difference.

-Application: WB Species: piglets Sample:
+Application: WB Species: Human Sample: L02 cells

 Load more